Lobuche Peak Climbing

 How Hard is Lobuche Peak Climbing?

 A mountain climbing experience in Nepal can never be easy.
-And Lobuche Peak climbing is one of the highest trekking peaks in Nepal, so you cannot imagine it to be easy.
+Climbing Lobuche Peak is one of the highest trekking peaks in Nepal, so you cannot imagine it to be easy.
 However, since this is a practice peak for 8,000+ mountains, you can complete it with little guidance.
-And after conquering Lobuche Peak, the trekkers can climb other higher mountains as well.
+And after conquering Lobuche Peak, the adventurers can climb other higher mountains.

-The Lobuche East, as a trekking peak, is moderately complex.
-The trails can be harsh for newcomers with zero experience.
-At the same time, the professionals might find it less challenging.
+The Lobuche is a moderately complex trekking.
+The trails can be harsh for newcomers with zero experience, but professionals might find them less challenging.

-One of the most complex parts of this Lobuche trek is climbing a 45-degree snow wall from High camp to Lobuche summit, which is 50 m high.
-You will be using technical gear to do the climb.
-Climbing with fixed ropes, the crampons make it more accessible.
+One of the most complex parts of this Lobuche trek is climbing a 45-degree snow wall from High Camp to Lobuche summit, which is 50 m high.
+You will use technical gear to climb, and the crampons make climbing with fixed ropes more accessible.

-However, since we walk on the classic Everest Base Camp route for the first ten days, our bodies shall be quite well adapted.
-This extended route helps us cope with the difficulties of altitude and distance before we begin the actual Lobuche Peak climbing.
+However, our bodies will be well adapted since we will walk on the classic Everest Base Camp route for the first ten days.
+This extended route helps us cope with the difficulties of altitude and distance before we begin the actual Lobuche climbing.

 Check Everest Gokyo Ri Trek for a fantastic view of Everest and the glacier Lakes.